Spontaneous quantum emission from analog white holes in a nonlinear optical medium: Abstract

 \section{Abstract}

-We compute the spectrum of quantum vacuum emission from analog white holes in nonlinear optical media using a microscopic model fully including the effect of material dispersion.
-Analogies and differences with respect to the prediction from the analogy with quantum field theory in curved spacetime are discussed.
-Critical comparison with available experimental data is made: Even if a qualitatively good agreement appears to be found, further experimental investigations are required to rule out relevant competing effects.
+We use a microscopic quantum optical model to compute the spectrum of quantum vacuum emission from strong laser pulses propagating in nonlinear optical media.
+Similarities and differences with respect to the emission of analog white holes as predicted by quantum field theory in curved spacetime are highlighted.
+Conceptual issues related to the role played by the material dispersion and to the presence or absence of the horizon are clarified.
+Critical comparison with available experimental data is made.